shirleyxueli41/Tufts_workshops/nfcore_rnaseq/hands-on/rnaseq.md

 ls -l
 ```

-You should see that we linked `fetchngsOut` to the current directory.
+Please verify that we have successfully linked `fetchngsOut` to the current directory.

 ```
+ls
   lrwxrwxrwx 1 yzhang85 biotools   69 Mar  1 14:18 fetchngsOut -> /cluster/tufts/biocontainers/workshop/Spring2024/fetchngs/fetchngsOut/
   -rw-rw---- 1 yzhang85 biotools 1163 Mar  1 14:16 samplesheet.csv
 ```

 ## rnaseq on Open OnDemand

-Using `fetchngs` we already downloaded the raw fastq files for RNAseq.
-However, to conduct RNAseq analysis we also need the reference genome fasta file and gtf annotation file.
-Since these are human samples.
-We will need the human reference genome.
+We have already downloaded the raw fastq files for RNAseq using `fetchngs`.
+However, for conducting RNAseq analysis, we also need the reference genome `fasta` file and `gtf` annotation file.
+Since these are human samples, we require the human reference genome.

-To obtain human reference genome, there are two options:
+There are two ways to obtain the human reference genome:

 1. Choose `GRCh38` in `iGenomes`.
-This method is simple.
-I already set up the `iGenomes` for users.
-You only need to select which reference to use.
-However, this method is `not recommended`, because the annotation files in `iGenomes` have not been updated in some years.
-So they are out of date. **Do not use them for your own research**.
-They are good choices for classroom/workshop.
+This method is simple, and the `iGenomes` have been set up for users.
+You only need to select the reference to use.
+However, this method is `not recommended` because the annotation files in `iGenomes` have not been updated in some years, making them out of date.
+We advise against using them for your research and recommend them for classroom/workshop purposes only.
-2. Download the latest version of genomes from public database such as `Ensembl` or `NCBI`.
+2. Download the latest version of genomes from public databases such as `Ensembl` or `NCBI`.

-In this workshop, we will show users how to download your own reference genomes.
+In this workshop, we will guide you on how to download your own reference genomes from [Ensemble database](https://useast.ensembl.org/index.html).

-### Arguments
+### Open OnDemand Arguments

-- Number of hours: 12
+- Number of hours: 10
 - Select cpu partition: batch
 - Reservation for class, training, workshop: Default
 - Version: 3.14.0